Ggirassol/myIntake-API/README.md

 9. Click "Create Database User" and then click "Choose connection method"
 10. Select first option "Drivers"
 11. Now on number 3, if not on, turn on "Show Password" and copy the string provided under
-12. Get hold of this, remember this is your string for the testing db, as this will be used later on;
+12. Get hold of this connection string, remember this is your string for the testing project, as this will be used later on;
 13. Click "Done"
 14. On your current cluster "Add data"
 15. Select "Start" where it says "Create Database on Atlas"